Waerstad/4155-Project-1/README.md

 - `precision = 1e-8`, How close the model parameters $\boldsymbol{\theta}$ has to be to $\pmb{0}$ before the algorithm is considered to have converged.
 - `max_iter = 10000`

 In addition, some gradient descent methods have their own model specific parameters.
-The allowed gradient descent methods are and their parameters and their standard values are:
+The allowed gradient descent methods, their parameters and their standard values are:

 - `"simple"`: uses simple gradient descent.
 Has no additional parameters.
 - `"momentum"`: